 Row band and in-furrow applications may be used to apply insecticide to soil at planting.
 The technique chosen depends on the pest insect and how a particular insecticide is labeled.
 Mount the granular applicator spout or spray nozzle just behind the opening plow or disc opener and in front of the covering shovels or press wheel.
-Adjust spouts or nozzles to make the treatment band 6 to 8 inches wide, treating the seed furrow as well as covering soil.
-Incorporating insecticide by covering shovels is adequate.
-Insecticide also can be incorporated with short parallel chains, loop chains, press wheels, finger tines or other suitable devices.
+Adjust spouts or nozzles to make the treatment band 6 to 8 inches wide, treating the seed furrow as well as the covering soil.
+Incorporating insecticide with the covering shovels is adequate.
+An insecticide also can be incorporated with short parallel chains, loop chains, press wheels, finger tines or other suitable devices.
 Do not apply insecticides directly on seed unless the label clearly describes that use, because doing so usually results in poor seed germination.
 In-furrow insecticide application for other insect pests does not adequately control white grubs when they are abundant.

-Some insecticides (e.g., aldicarb, carbofuran, disulfoton, phorate, terbufos) are systemic and can be applied at planting.
-Applied to soil, these chemicals are absorbed into the young growing sorghum plant and control or suppress such earlyseason insect pests as greenbug, corn leaf aphid, yellow sugarcane aphid and chinch bug.
+Some insecticides (e.g., aldicarb, carbofuran, phorate, terbufos) are systemic and can be applied at planting.
+Applied to soil, these chemicals are absorbed into the young growing sorghum plant and control or suppress such early-season insect pests as greenbug, corn leaf aphid, yellow sugarcane aphid and chinch bug.

 Certain insecticides, besides being systemic, are effective against some soil-inhabiting insect pests, such as wireworms and corn rootworms.
-Duration of systemic activity varies with insecticide and rate, but generally suppress insect pests for 2 to 6 weeks after application.
+The duration of systemic activity varies with insecticide and rate, but insect pests are usually suppressed for 2 to 6 weeks after application.

-Foliar and grain-head insecticide treatments
+Foliar and grain head insecticide treatments